 Inflation can cause redistributions of purchasing power that hurt some and help others.
-People who are hurt by inflation include those who are holding a lot of cash, whether it is in a safe deposit box or in a cardboard box under the bed.
-When inflation happens, the buying power of cash is diminished.
-But cash is only an example of a more general problem: anyone who has financial assets invested in a way that the nominal return does not keep up with inflation will tend to suffer from inflation.
+People who are hurt by inflation include those who are holding considerable cash, whether it is in a safe deposit box or in a cardboard box under the bed.
+When inflation happens, the buying power of cash diminishes.
+However, cash is only an example of a more general problem: anyone who has financial assets invested in a way that the nominal return does not keep up with inflation will tend to be affected by inflation.
 For example, if a person has money in a bank account that pays 4% interest, but inflation rises to 5%, then the real rate of return for the money invested in that bank account is negative 1%.

-The problem of a good-looking nominal interest rate being transformed into an ugly-looking real interest rate can be worsened by taxes.
+The problem of a good-looking nominal interest rate transforming into an ugly-looking real interest rate can be worsened by taxes.
 The U.S. income tax is charged on the nominal interest received in dollar terms, without an adjustment for inflation.
-So, a person who invests $10,000 and receives a 5% nominal rate of interest is taxed on the $500 received—no matter whether the inflation rate is 0%, 5%, or 10%.
+Thus, the government taxes a person who invests $10,000 and receives a 5% nominal rate of interest on the $500 received—no matter whether the inflation rate is 0%, 5%, or 10%.
 If inflation is 0%, then the real interest rate is 5% and all $500 is a gain in buying power.
-But if inflation is 5%, then the real interest rate is zero and the person had no real gain—but owes income tax on the nominal gain anyway.
+However, if inflation is 5%, then the real interest rate is zero and the person had no real gain—but owes income tax on the nominal gain anyway.
 If inflation is 10%, then the real interest rate is negative 5% and the person is actually falling behind in buying power, but would still owe taxes on the $500 in nominal gains.

 Inflation can cause unintended redistributions for wage earners, too.
-Wages do typically creep up with inflation over time eventually.
-The last row of Table 22.1 at the start of this chapter showed that average hourly wage in the U.S. economy increased from $3.23 in 1970 to $19.55 in 2014, which is an increase by a factor of almost six.
-Over that time period, the Consumer Price Index increased by an almost identical amount.
+Wages do typically creep up with inflation over time, eventually.
+The last row of Table 22.1 at the start of this chapter showed that the average hourly wage in manufacturing in the U.S. economy increased from $3.23 in 1970 to $30.11 in 2021, which is an increase by a factor of close to ten.
+Over that time period, the Consumer Price Index increased by about a factor of eight.
 However, increases in wages may lag behind inflation for a year or two, since wage adjustments are often somewhat sticky and occur only once or twice a year.
 Moreover, the extent to which wages keep up with inflation creates insecurity for workers and may involve painful, prolonged conflicts between employers and employees.
-If the minimum wage is adjusted for inflation only infrequently, minimum wage workers are losing purchasing power from their nominal wages, as shown in Figure 22.6.
+If the government adjusts minimum wage for inflation only infrequently, minimum wage workers are losing purchasing power from their nominal wages, as Figure 22.6 shows.

 However, ordinary people can sometimes benefit from the unintended redistributions of inflation.
 Consider someone who borrows $10,000 to buy a car at a fixed interest rate of 9%.
-If inflation is 3% at the time the loan is made, then the loan must be repaid at a real interest rate of 6%.
-But if inflation rises to 9%, then the real interest rate on the loan is zero.
+If inflation is 3% at the time the loan is made, then the borrower must repay the loan at a real interest rate of 6%.
+However, if inflation rises to 9%, then the real interest rate on the loan is zero.
 In this case, the borrower’s benefit from inflation is the lender’s loss.
 A borrower paying a fixed interest rate, who benefits from inflation, is just the flip side of an investor receiving a fixed interest rate, who suffers from inflation.
-The lesson is that when interest rates are fixed, rises in the rate of inflation tend to penalize suppliers of financial capital, who end up being repaid in dollars that are worth less because of inflation, while demanders of financial capital end up better off, because they can repay their loans in dollars that are worth less than originally expected.
+The lesson is that when interest rates are fixed, rises in the rate of inflation tend to penalize suppliers of financial capital, who receive repayment in dollars that are worth less because of inflation, while demanders of financial capital end up better off, because they can repay their loans in dollars that are worth less than originally expected.

-The unintended redistributions of buying power caused by inflation may have a broader effect on society.
+The unintended redistributions of buying power that inflation causes may have a broader effect on society.
 America’s widespread acceptance of market forces rests on a perception that people’s actions have a reasonable connection to market outcomes.
 When inflation causes a retiree who built up a pension or invested at a fixed interest rate to suffer, however, while someone who borrowed at a fixed interest rate benefits from inflation, it is hard to believe that this outcome was deserved in any way.
 Similarly, when homeowners benefit from inflation because the price of their homes rises, while renters suffer because they are paying higher rent, it is hard to see any useful incentive effects.
-One of the reasons that inflation is so disliked by the general public is a sense that it makes economic rewards and penalties more arbitrary—and therefore likely to be perceived as unfair – even dangerous, as the next Clear It Up feature shows.
+One of the reasons that the general public dislikes inflation is a sense that it makes economic rewards and penalties more arbitrary—and therefore likely to be perceived as unfair – even dangerous, as the next Clear It Up feature shows.

 Is there a connection between German hyperinflation and Hitler’s rise to power?